georgeliu95/TensorRT/samples/sampleReformatFreeIO/README.md

 ## How does this sample work?

-`ITensor::setAllowedFormats` is invoked to specify which format is expected to be supported so that the unnecessary reformatting will not be inserted to convert from/to FP32 formats for I/O tensors. `BuilderFlag::kSTRICT_TYPES` is also assigned to the builder configuration to let the builder choose a reformat free path rather than the fastest path.
+`ITensor::setAllowedFormats` is invoked to specify which format is expected to be supported so that the unnecessary reformatting will not be inserted to convert from/to FP32 formats for I/O tensors. `BuilderFlag::kDIRECT_IO` is also assigned to the builder configuration to make the builder prefer a reformat-free path over the fastest path, if they are different.

-**Note:** If the reformat free path is not implemented, then the fastest path with reformatting will be selected with the following warning message:
+**Note:** If a reformat free path cannot be found, then the fastest path with reformatting will be selected with the following warning message:
 `Warning: no implementation obeys reformatting-free rules, ....`

 	```